TACC/demonspawn/readme.md

     nohup python3 spawn.py myconf.txt &

-Let's talk about the configuration file, which drives everything.
+The configuration is specified split over the file on the commandline, and a `.spawnrc` file, which can be used for common options, such as your username, and the slurm account to bill your runs to.
+Since they have the exact same syntax, we will not distinguish between them, and mostly discuss the configuration file.

 ### Macros

-The configuration file is completely macro based.
+The configuration, specified in the file given on the commandline, is completely macro based.
 A macro is defined in a line

     key value